wavemaker/docs/learn/hybrid-mobile/testing-hybrid-mobile-apps-using-live-sync.md

 4. Download the Cordova zip and run a mobile build using **wm-cordova-cli** or **AppChef**.
 5. Download and install the app on mobile and open the app.

-The following popup will be shown.
-This popup is shown after every app restart.
+The following popup displays.
+This popup displays after every app restart.

 ![](/learn/assets/live-sync/live-sync-screen-confirmation.png)

 ### Enabling Live Sync

+You can see the **Live Sync** button at the bottom right corner.
 To switch on Live Sync, press the **Yes** button.
-You can see the Live Sync button at the bottom right corner.

 ![](/learn/assets/live-sync/live-sync-screen-refresh.png)

 ### Disabling Live Sync

-If you do not need Live Sync, press **No**.
+If you do not need the Live Sync option, simply press **No**.

 :::note
 If you wish to enable Live Sync later, you can either restart the app or press and hold anywhere for 5 seconds, and the screen should show the Live Sync Popup again.